awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 2a - Create Database**

-If not provided, the region will be the default free region and the keyspace will be the database name but you can change then with `-r` and `-k` respectivitely.
+If not provided, the region will be the default free region, and the keyspace will be the database name, but you can change them with the `-r` and `-k` flags, respectively.

 ```
 astra db create demo